memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/delete.md

 ## 1. Delete a node

-The `DELETE` clause can be used to delte a node.
+The `DELETE` clause can be used to delete a node.

 ```opencypher
 MATCH (c:Country { name: 'United Kingdom' })